metafacture/metafacture-core/README.md

 Build extension:

 > [!IMPORTANT]
 > There is a problem when building the extension on Windows and installing the extension on a Linux system afterwards.
 In some cases the Xtext Server won't start.
-So if you want to use the extension not only on windows, build the extension on a Linux system or on a Linux Subsystem on Windows.
+So if you want to use the extension not only on Windows, build the extension on a Linux system or on a Linux Subsystem on Windows.

 1. Install Visual Studio Code / alternative: VS Codium
 2. Install Node.js (including npm)